JenniferWingnaTsoi/Shape-Photo-Album/README.md

 # Shape Photo Album
--  This project aims to implement a photo album application using the Model-View-Controller (MVC) structure.
+This project aims to implement a photo album application using the Model-View-Controller (MVC) structure.

+## Design pattern
+Model-View-Controller (MVC): The project follows the MVC architectural pattern, which helps in organizing the code into separate components responsible for data management, user interface, and control flow.

 ## Function and Usage
   - Add shapes
   - Edit location of shapes by changing coordinates